Curvature tensor of smoothable Alexandrov spaces: Singularities of codimension 2

 In other words,

 where $n_\Sigma$ is the unit normal vector to $\Sigma$.

+Since tangent hyperplanes are defined at almost all points of convex hypersurfaces, $\Zc_\Sigma(x)$ is defined almost everywhere on $\Sigma$.

-\begin{thm}{Lemma} Let $\Sigma$ be a strongly convex hypersurface in a Riemannian manifold with curvature $\ge -1$.
+\begin{thm}{Lemma} Let $\Sigma$ be a strongly convex hypersurface in an $m$-dimensional Riemannian manifold $M$ with curvature $\ge -1$.
 Suppose that for some point $p\in \Sigma$ and $r<1$ the closed ball $\bar B(p,2\cdot r)$ in the intrinsic metric of $\Sigma$ is compact.

 Then,

 where $\const(m-1)$ is the constant in \ref{cor:Kmax}. \end{thm}

 \parit{Proof.} If $\Sigma$ is smooth, then the inequality follows from \ref{cor:Kmax}, and the fact that curvature cannot decrease when we pass to a convex hypersurface.